- Open today, 10 am to 5 pm.

-Over the past decade, Nadine Sterk and Lonny van Ryswyck of the Dutch design studio Atelier NL have invited people from all over the world to send them sand that has been gathered from places holding special meaning.
+Over the past decade, Nadine Sterk and Lonny van Ryswyck of the Dutch design studio Atelier NL have invited people from all over the world to send them sand gathered from places holding special meaning.

-When heated at very high temperatures, these sands produce glass that displays unique colors and textures that are linked to their sources.
+When heated at very high temperatures, these sands produce glass that displays unique colors and textures linked to their sources.

-The Chrysler Museum’s exhibition will display glass and glassware that were created by melting sands collected from around the world.
+The Chrysler Museum’s exhibition will display glass and glassware created by melting sands collected from around the world.
 The show will also include photographs of places where the sands were gathered and personal stories about the significance of each location.
-Magnified photographs of sand grains will draw attention to microscopic details of color, shape and texture.
+Magnified photographs of sand grains will draw attention to microscopic details of color, shape, and texture.